Eylam65/ML-UCI-Heart-Disease/README.md

 -   **Device limitations:** the device used is not the top of the line spec of today, which is one of the reason this project took so long
 -   **Low quantity of data:** because of the dataset having minority classes (1-3), the need to artificially sample the dataset is a problem since doing this may resulted in a loss of information (not a 'real' case), if the dataset is updated into a more balanced dataset, the performance of each class should increase also
 -   **The need to drop 1 class:** this dataset actually has 5 classes, but because of just having 28 data, we decided to drop it because we can't get enough information to predict the class
+-   -   **Order of ID Column Removal in Preprocessing:** The 'ID' column was removed during a later feature selection phase.
+For stricter adherence to best practices and to eliminate any potential for the ID to influence data transformations (such as the predictive imputation model for categorical features), it would have been ideal to remove this identifier at the very onset of the data preprocessing pipeline.
+But due to project timelines, re-running the entire modeling process with this revised order was not feasible for this iteration unfortunately

 ---